About

 COMMUNITY FIRST

-We are committed to working with and between people, communities and organizations across our state to provide the conflict resolution services they need.
+We are committed to working with people, communities and organizations across our state to provide the conflict resolution services they need.

 ACCESS TO ALL

-We believe that community mediation should be available to all regardless of cost, location or stage of the dispute.
+We believe that community mediation should be available to all regardless of cost, location, or type of dispute.

 QUALITY MATTERS

-We hold our mediators to high standards, providing intensive, skills-based training, apprenticeships, continuing education and ongoing evaluation of volunteers.
+We hold our mediators to high standards, providing intensive, skills-based training, apprenticeships, continuing education, and ongoing evaluation.

 DEDICATED TO DIVERSITY

-We value people of all backgrounds, ethnicities, ages, genders, religions, abilities and races and all are welcome.
+We value and serve people of all backgrounds, ethnicities, ages, genders, religions, and abilities.